compilation-course/compilation-course.github.io/lexical-and-syntax-analysis/7-slr.md

 which accepts the word !

 ***

-# How to build an SLR(1) Parser
+# How to build an SLR Parser

-Now that we understand with an example how the SLR(1) operates.
+Now that we understand with an example how the SLR operates.
 Let's show how to build one on the next video.